bdlukaa/system_theme/README.md

 ### Configure a fallback accent color

-To avoid unexpected effects at runtime, it's good to configure your own fallback color.
-The fallback color is used if the system was not able to provide the color.
+To avoid unexpected outcomes at runtime, it's recommended to configure your own fallback color.
+The fallback color is used if the system is not able to provide the color.

 ```dart
 void main() async {